Why pursue a degree when you can pursue a career?

 The Reserve Officer Training Corps (ROTC) provides an opportunity for college nursing students to receive practical, hands-on leadership experience directly applicable to nursing practice.
 As a Registered Nurse, you are looked at as a leader in providing nursing care.
 But how can a person become a leader if they have never been given the skills to walk in that role?
 The Army ROTC Nurse Program is one avenue to acquire these skills.
 The Army ROTC Nurse Program provides nursing students the opportunity to develop management, communication and decision-making skills through hands-on training.
 There are many advantages to becoming an Army Nurse.

-- Scholarship Students: 2,3 and 4 year scholarships are available to eligible nursing students at the Eleanor Mann School of Nursing, University of Arkansas-Fayetteville, and at Northeastern State University and it's Partnership Schools.
-All scholarships provide:
+- 2,3 and 4 year scholarships are available to eligible nursing students at the Eleanor Mann School of Nursing, University of Arkansas-Fayetteville, and at John Brown University.

 Criteria for Scholarships: